CarnetApp/CarnetGTK/README.md

 2. Integrating some ui element in gnome environment.
 Make use of CSD Gnome headerbar (done) + adapt webview css to color of the theme (on its way)

-3. First carnet view should be only GTK, no HTML
+3. First Carnet window should be only GTK, no HTML